Digiwise-APP/backend-digiwise/README.md

 1. Method GET `http://localhost:5000/users` to get all user
 1. Method GET `http://localhost:5000/users/:id` to get user by id

+#### Medal User
+1. Method Get `http://localhost:5000/users/medal` to get a medal according to the user's pass level

 ## How to Run in Local

 1. Clone the repository to your local machine.